livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 The mines are actually placed on the map on the first attempt to clear a spot.
 So run the previous procedure <i>only after a few spots have already been revealed.</i>
 </div>

-* Below is the full GDB script that can be used to reveal al lthe mines.
+* Below is the full GDB script that can be used to reveal all the mines.
 While debugging, stope the execution (Ctrl+C) and define the following function:

 ```c
 define discover_minefield